TYPO3/get.typo3.org/README.md

 tries to handle the authentication and does not expose the information to the according PHP process - it has been spotted on Apache/PHP-FCGID setups.

-Add to following to the beginning of `.htaccess`:
+Add the following to the beginning of `.htaccess`:

 ```
 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1